giper45/easy-terraform-machine/README.md

 ## How it works
 Terraform is an awesome environment to execute virtual machines.
-The prjoect aims to provide basic terraform recipes to configure single virtual instances in all the environments.
+The project aims to provide basic terraform recipes to configure single virtual instances in all the environments.
 Depending on your needs you can use them and customize them.

-You need to configure the authentication APIs to use the environments.
-Each section in the `README` provides you information about how to perform it (see the Prequirements section)
+You need to configure the `authentication APIs` to use the environments.
+Each section in the `README` provides you information about how to perform it (see the `Authentication` section)

 ### Setup the variables